madhavgupta2775/Random_project_in_django/readme.md

     -> Registration/login using username and email

-    -> Registration/login using google
+    -> Registration/login using Google

-    -> Account can be linked using Google or password can be set
+    -> Account can be linked using Google

+    -> password set/reset

     -> Profile